deepankarm/org-jina-examples/my_first_jina_app/README.md

 # Notes

-This is a different approach to tutorials.
+This is a different approach to our existing tutorials.
 Instead of many tutorials to do and explain different things, I want:

 ## One simple tutorial to rule them all